PhiloInc/mpn/README.md

 $ npm publish --registry http://localhost:3002
 ```

-To precompile the code for running in a production environment:
+To compile the code for running in a production environment:

 ```
 $ npm run dist